Britain calls for international help on Ebola as London conference begins

 Ebola has killed at least 3,338 in West Africa -- mainly in Sierra Leone, Guinea and Liberia -- out of 7,178 cases as of Sept.
 28, the World Health Organisation (WHO) says, and cases have been recorded elsewhere, including in the United States.

-Sierra Leone's president, Ernest Bai Koroma, canceled his attendance at the conference just hours before it started.
-His plane had technical problems, Britain's Foreign Office said.
+Sierra Leone's president, Ernest Bai Koroma, cancelled his attendance at the conference just hours before it started.
+His plane had had technical problems, Britain's Foreign Office said.

 Speaking on Thursday before the "Defeating Ebola" conference began, Britain's Foreign Secretary, Philip Hammond, called for countries to increase financial aid as well as other vital help including medical expertise, transport and supplies.